olle/high_value_low_risk_toolset/high_value_low_risk_toolset.md

 The decisions we make today, and the tools, languages or platforms we use will all be subjected to this concept of change.

-In this document want to explain my view on how to manage this situation, and what I believe to be a sound technical approach for application development in the web eco-system, at this point in time.
+In this document I'm going to explain my view on how to manage this situation, and what I believe to be a sound approach to application development in the web eco-system, at this point in time.

 ## Core values